HIPgirl95/myFlix-client/README.md

 3. Commit your changes (`git commit -m 'Add feature'`).
 4. Push to your branch (`git push origin feature-name`).
 5. Submit a pull request.

+### Documentation
+This documentation was enhanced by AI